Sponsored by Whole Foods Market

 Recently, the Harvard School of Public Health took a crack at stocking a healthy kitchen.
-It’s pretty simple stuff, really.
+It's pretty simple stuff, really.
 Turns out, healthy eating begins with having healthy food in the home.
+Whole Foods Market is an excellent resource to find fresh, healthy ingredients for every meal of the day.

 We'll combine their common-sense tips with our favorite healthy recipes.
 Ready for some healthy dinner ideas?
 Let's do this thing!